francis-collab/alu-shell/permissions/README.md

 #!/bin/bash
-# This script creates a directory 'my_dir' with permissions 751
+# This script changes the group ownership of the file 'hello' to the group 'school'